 Constellation Brands: Fiscal 4Q Earnings Snapshot

 VICTOR, N.Y.
-(AP) _ Constellation Brands Inc. (STZ) on Thursday reported fiscal fourth-quarter profit of $1.24 billion.
+(AP) _ Constellation Brands Inc. (STZ.B) on Thursday reported fiscal fourth-quarter earnings of $1.24 billion.

-On a per-share basis, the Victor, New York-based company said it had net income of $6.37.
-Earnings, adjusted for one-time gains and costs, were $1.84 per share.
+The Victor, New York-based company said it had net income of $6.37 per share.
+Earnings, adjusted for one-time gains and costs, came to $1.84 per share.

-The results exceeded Wall Street expectations.
-The average estimate of seven analysts surveyed by Zacks Investment Research was for earnings of $1.71 per share.

 The wine, liquor and beer company posted revenue of $1.97 billion in the period.
-Its adjusted revenue was $1.8 billion, which also beat Street forecasts.
-Five analysts surveyed by Zacks expected $1.73 billion.
+Its adjusted revenue was $1.8 billion.

 For the year, the company reported profit of $3.44 billion, or $17.57 per share.
 Revenue was reported as $8.12 billion.